 The members of the Board of Representatives and the Supervisory Board are appointed by the Minister for Employment upon the recommendation of the labour market organisations.
-They are appointed for three-year terms, the aim being to achieve a balanced composition of men and women on the boards.
-Members may be reappointed, and no age limit applies.
-Further information about the members of the Board of Representatives and the Supervisory Board is found in ATP's annual report and on ATP's website www. atp.dk.
+They are appointed for a three-year term with the possibility of reappointment.
+There is no age limit for appointment.
+Both the nominations and the appointment must take into account that the Board of Representatives and the Supervisory Board should have a balanced composition of men and women.
+Further information about the members of the Board of Representatives and the Supervisory Board is found in ATP's annual report and on ATP's website www.atp.dk.

 The Board of Representatives ordinarily convenes once a year.
 The Board of Representatives' work includes approval of the ATP-contribution, ATP's annual report and pay policy as well as determination of the remuneration for the members of the Board of Representatives and the Supervisory Board.
-The Board of Representatives also elects ATP's Chairman and auditor.
+The Board of Representatives also appoints ATP's Chairman and auditor.

 The Supervisory Board ordinarily convenes seven times a year and has the overall responsibility for ATP.
-The Supervisory Board decides the overall objectives and strategies for ATP and lays down the accompanying principles through written policies and guidelines.
+The Supervisory Board decides the overall objectives and strategies for the management of ATP and lays down the accompanying principles through written policies and guidelines.
 The Supervisory Board performs a number of tasks of special relevance to ATP in its capacity of pension provider.
 In this connection, the Supervisory Board determines ATP's desired risk profile, including the framework for ATP's investments, and identifies, quantifies and assesses material risks faced by ATP.
 The Supervisory Board also approves the basis for calculation and valuation of ATP's pensions.

 The work of the Board of Representatives and the Supervisory Board is further specified in rules of procedure.
-ATP's Supervisory Board has set up four Supervisory Board committees in the form of an Executive Committee, a
+ATP's